kaedea/Andriod-Seamless-ViewPager-Header/README.md

 ####Feature

- - Lollipop Contact or Google Play like UI
+ - Lollipop Contact or Google Play Pager like UI
  - Scrollable Header
  - Seamless Scrolling
  - Support in both Activity and Fragment